ovidiuch/aufond/README.md

 # Create Meteor bundle
 script/bundle.sh

-# Start bundled Meteor app on port 3000.
-If a process is already running on
+# Start bundled Meteor app on localhost, port 80.
+If a process is already
-# this port, its PID will be displayed instead; this is useful for killing
+# running on this port, its PID will be displayed instead; this is useful for
-# that process and restarting the app
+# killing that process and restarting the app
+script/start.sh

+# Start app on a specific port
 script/start.sh 3000

+# Start app for a specific hostname
+script/start.sh 80 aufond.me
 ```